ExplicITConsulting/set-outlooksignatures.com/details.en.md

 ## 2. Requirements and usage
 You need Exchange Online or Exchange on-prem.

+Set-Outlook can run on Linux, macOS or Windows systems with PowerShell:
+- Windows: Windows PowerShell 5.1 ('powershell.exe', part of Windows) or PowerShell 7+ ('pwsh.exe')
+- Linux, macOS: PowerShell 7+ ('pwsh')

 Set-OutlookSignatures can run in two modes:
 - In the security context of the currently logged-in user.
 This is recommended for most scenarios.
+  In combination with the [Benefactor Circle add-on](/benefactorcircle), signatures are also made available as Exchange Online roaming signatures and can be used by the [Outlook add-in](/outlookaddin).
+This makes signatures available when accessing the mailbox from a client on which Set-OutlookSignatures does not run.
 - On a central system, using a service account to push signatures into users mailboxes.
-This can be useful for accounts that only log on to the email service, but not to a client (such as M365 F-licenses).
+  This mode is ideal when users log on to clients where Set-OutlookSignatures can not be run in their security context (shared devices with a master login, users with a Microsoft 365 F-license, users only using phones or Android/iOS tablets), in BYOD scenarios, or when your simply want do not want to run Set-OutlookSignatures on any of your clients.
 See the parameter '[SimulateAndDeploy](/parameters#19-simulateanddeploy)' for details.

-A Linux, macOS or Windows system with PowerShell:
-- Windows: Windows PowerShell 5.1 ('powershell.exe', part of Windows) or PowerShell 7+ ('pwsh.exe')
-- Linux, macOS: PowerShell 7+ ('pwsh')
+  In combination with the [Benefactor Circle add-on](/benefactorcircle), signatures are also made available as Exchange Online roaming signatures and can be used by the [Outlook add-in](/outlookaddin).
+This makes signatures available when accessing the mailbox from a client on which Set-OutlookSignatures does not run.

 On Windows, Outlook and Word are typically used, but not required in all constellations:
 - When Outlook 2010 or higher is installed and has profiles configured, Outlook is used as source for mailboxes to deploy signatures for.